FridaWikell/kalmar-stadsmission/README.md

 Images at respons page and 404 page are free images from pixabay.com.
 Images at index page, about page and get involved page is from pexels.com.

-The images has been converted to webp with <https://convertio.co/> and https://cloudconvert.com/. https://tinypng.com/ has been compressing the images.
+The images has been converted to webp with [Convertio](https://convertio.co/) and [Cloudconvert](https://cloudconvert.com/).
+[TinyPNG](https://tinypng.com/) has been used to compress the images.

 ### Code

-The code to embed the Youtube-video is from avexdesigns.com/blog/responsive-youtube-embed.
+The code to embed the Youtube-video is from [Avexdesigns](avexdesigns.com/blog/responsive-youtube-embed).
 For making the navigation bar responsive, the code is from Code Institue's Love running project.
 Button code to make "Back to home page" button is from https://stackoverflow.com/questions/2906582/how-do-i-create-an-html-button-that-acts-like-a-link.

 ### Other

-Favicon is from https://favicon.io/emoji-favicons/red-heart with license https://creativecommons.org/licenses/by/4.0/.
+The favicon is from [Favicon.io](https://favicon.io/emoji-favicons/red-heart) with license [CC BY 4.0 DEED](https://creativecommons.org/licenses/by/4.0/).
-The symbols in the footer and the hamburger icon in the navigation menu (when a small device is used) are from https://fontawesome.com/.
+The symbols in the footer and the hamburger icon in the navigation menu (when a small device is used) are from [Fontawesome.com](https://fontawesome.com/).

 ## Acknowledgements